Published:

 Now you’ve got a bunch of post-its with stuff written on them.
 Once you’ve got everything written on them you can sort them.

-a kanban board of post it notes with the headings food, activities and vibes, christmas day, and new years eve
+a kanban board of post it notes with the headings food, activities and vibes, christmas day, and new years eve.

 In this Christmas board, the sorting has columns that represent the categories food, activities and vibes, Christmas Day, and New Years Eve.
 The smaller blue notes call out to-dos or specific dates.